 As of the date of the report, there has been no change in the parameters for disclosure and attachment of valuations, as published in the Periodic Report for 2021.
-The Company has updated the valuations of its properties as of June 30, 2022.
+The Company has updated the valuations of its properties as of September 30, 2022 due to the effect of the rise in the index during the Report Period.